Third-party validated (TestFort QA Lab, Dec 2025)

 REST API

 Stateless HTTP interface for deterministic expression evaluation.
+22 core functions and 6 binary operators combine into 2,900+ expression combinations.

 POST /evaluate